mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 Natural units typically do not have an associated quantity.
 For example, if we assume `c = 1`, a `natural::second` unit can be used to measure both `time` and `length`.
 In such case, `speed` would have a unit of `one`.

+_Note: If we decide not to support natural units in the initial release, this concept will not be needed for now._

 #### `PrefixableUnit<T>` concept { #PrefixableUnit-concept }